-Public Works manages 26 Landscape Maintenance Districts across the County with most of the zones in Supervisorial District 5, a few in Supervisorial District 1, and one in Supervisorial District 3.
-A robust community engagement plan is being prepared to collaboratively discuss maintenance levels of service and potential fee increase options with residents.
-The engagement plan will utilize door hangers, constituent surveys, and hybrid community meetings to achieve financial stability in each of the impacted zones.
-A hybrid community meeting was held on September 16 for Landscape Maintenance District Zone 21 Sunset Pointe.
+Public Works manages 26 Landscape Maintenance Districts Zones across the County with most of the zones in Supervisorial District 5, a few in Supervisorial District 1, and one in Supervisorial District 3.
+A robust community engagement plan has been prepared to collaboratively discuss maintenance levels of service and potential fee increase options with residents.
+The engagement plan utilizes door hangers, constituent surveys, and hybrid community meetings to achieve financial stability in each of the impacted zones.
+Five community meetings were held with various Landscape Maintenance District Zones during the second guarter of Fiscal Year 2024-25.